NexaloSIM/Nexalo-SimSim-Bot/README.md

 ## Contact

-For support, contact the developer on GitHub: [@1dev-hridoy](https://github.com/1dev-hridoy).
+For support, contact the developer on GitHub: [@1dev-hridoy](https://github.com/1dev-hridoy). or join discord